-- Set climate control to blow at max speed
+- Set the climate control to blow at max speed

 - The Hood needs to be closed.

 These are only a few of the conditions as they vary between models.
-The scanner you will be using will display all the steps you need to follow to carry manual DPF regeneration.
+The scanner will display all the steps you must follow for manual DPF regeneration.

 On most scanners, DPF regeneration can be started by going to: